rubenhortas/rubenhortas.github.io/_drafts/2022-12-02-delete-and-disable-bash-history.md

 source ~/.bashrc
 ```

+# Deleting the history

-Finally, we will delete our ~/.bash_history file
+If we have disabled our history, we will delete our ~/.bash_history file to delete all the commands that have been registered:

 ```shell
 rm ~/.bash_history